dwilliams62/425-426-Project/TIEI/README.txt

 Hosted using firebase, run as a webpack

+- Have to download node/modules before anything can run.
+Can't upload them to GitHub: npm install firebase
 - All my code is in public and src, everything else is firebase related.
 - The google file is a google claim code so that google knows the website is owned by Karl aka tiei.cloud.org@gmail.com so it does not get flagged.
 - Portal layout lands at index.html, and you can either go to climate folder or health folder or login/register.